bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 interact
 : Describes the capabilities that the RC has for allowing the RO to interact with the
     AS. {{request-interact}}

-display
-: Describes the user-facing information about the RC used in
-    interactions at the AS. {{request-display}}

 capabilities
 : Identifies named extension capabilities that the RC can use, signaling to the AS